How to claim

 You can only make a new claim for tax credits if you get the severe disability premium or got it in the past month and are still eligible for it.

 If you cannot make a new claim for tax credits, you may be able to apply for:

 - Universal Credit - if you’re under State Pension age (or your partner is)

 - Pension Credit - if you (and your partner) are over State Pension age

 Start your claim

 Call HM Revenue and Customs (HMRC) to make a new claim.

-Before you’re sent the form, you’ll be asked for certain information and given an estimate of how much you’ll get.
-What you’re asked for can include:
+You’ll be asked for some information and given an estimate of how much you’ll get.
+You may be asked for: